 His appointment comes at a time when the US is expanding its military presence in Somalia and the later remains in limbo between the government and Al Shabaab and in the midst of war.

 Ambassador Donald Yamamoto has had rich public service experience within the State Department, notably within the African file recently serving as acting Assistant Secretary for African Affairs at the beginning of Trump’s administration.
 He was the Principal Deputy Assistant Secretary in the Bureau of African Affairs until his appointment on Wednesday.

 The Japanese-American career diplomat was most recently in Ethiopia in his capacity as acting secretary and held various audiences with senior members of the government.
-He told The Reporter, during a press briefing held in Addis a few months back, how the United States is looking at roles for itself as Ethiopia is in the midst of a political transition of a new leadership.
+He told The Reporter, during a press briefing held in Addis a few months back, how the mass protests in cities around the U.S. against an executive order that would block millions of people from entering the United States is looking at roles for itself as Ethiopia is in the midst of a political transition of a new leadership.
 He described the visit of the then American Secretary of State as being important.